 Improved Stopping Power For Hauling & Towing

-Improve stopping power in your F250 or F350 Super Duty truck for towing or hauling heavy loads by upgrading to a set of Power Stop's Z36 Extreme Truck & Tow Ceramic Rear Brake pads.
+Get improved stopping power for your F150 for towing or hauling heavy loads by upgrading to a set of Power Stop's Z36 Ceramic Brake pads.
 The Z36 ceramics are premium replacements for your stock brake pads and feature a unique friction compound design that gives your truck improved bite and stopping power without adding noise or increasing wear.
-The Z36s are a great choice if you drive up and down hills, haul heavy loads or tow trailers as they give you the peace-of-mind of knowing that you can safely control your braking system from any speed.
+The Z36s are a great choice if you drive up and down hills, haul heavy loads or tow trailers as they give you that peace-of-mind to know that you can safely control your braking system from any speed.

 Unique Ceramic Compound for Low Dust and Wear